Best TVs of 2024 tested: top OLEDs, Mini-LEDs and QLEDs for December

 The bottom line

-📺 The Samsung QN90C Neo QLED TV has all the hallmarks of a premium TV: best-in-class HDR brightness, ample viewing options and strong picture performance. ★★★★★
+📺 The Samsung QN90D Neo QLED TV has all the hallmarks of a premium TV: best-in-class HDR brightness and eye-popping contrast.
+It's a little pricier than our top pick, but it's a fantastic option all the same. ★★★★

 What you need to know

-The Samsung QN90C is the swiss army knife of TVs.
+The Samsung QN90D is the swiss army knife of TVs.
 It's good at basically everything, from upscaling content to boosting brightness, and it's available in pretty much every screen size fathomable.
-Whether you want a 43-inch telly for your office or guest bedroom, or you need an 85-inch behemoth for your living room, you can find a QN90C model to match.
-Like our top picks, the Samsung QN90C uses Mini-LED for better contrast and a higher peak brightness.
+Whether you want a 43-inch telly for your office or guest bedroom, or you need a 98-inch behemoth for your living room, you can find a QN90D model to match.
+Like the Hisense, the Samsung QN90D uses Mini-LED for better contrast and a higher peak brightness.
 Unlike our other top picks it has a slightly faster input latency and four full-spec HDMI 2.1 ports that can pass 4K/120Hz signal that make it a better pick for gamers.

 The downside here is that you're paying a lot more for this slight improvement on performance and its lackluster Tizen smart platform.
 It's still worth considering for all those extras, but it doesn't exactly provide the best value compared to our top picks.

-Performance: While other models from Hisense and TCL have finally caught up to Samsung in terms of peak brightness, the QN90C is a strong performer when it comes to light output.
-In the relatively balanced Filmmaker mode, the QN90C was able to reached 1987.34 nits in a 10% window.
-That's roughly a 5% increase over last year's excellent QN90B QLED and over twice the peak brightness of the LG C3 OLED that you'll find a little lower on our list.
-As mentioned above, the Hisense U8K came close to the Samsung QN90C's light output and the Samsung was able to best the U8K in terms of color accuracy right out of the box.
-The QN90C is slightly more expensive, but it doesn't require nearly as much fiddling in the settings to get the color dialed in correctly.
+Performance: While other models from Hisense and TCL have finally caught up to Samsung in terms of peak brightness, the QN90D is a strong performer when it comes to light output.
+In our HDR tests, the QN90D was able to output 2,024 nits of brightness, which is a nice small uptick compared to the 1,987.34 nits we saw in the 2023 QN90C.
+The Hisense U8N is going to offer higher brightness than the Samsung QN90D, but the Samsung was able to best the U8N in terms of color accuracy right out of the box.
+The QN90D is slightly more expensive, but it doesn't require nearly as much fiddling in the settings to get the color dialed in correctly and its picture processing technology is better.

 Swipe to scroll horizontally